JoeLumbley/File-Explorer/README.md

 # 📁 File Explorer

-**File Explorer** is a simple and user-friendly file management application designed to provide an intuitive interface for navigating, copying, moving, and deleting files and directories.
+**File Explorer** is a simple and user-friendly file management app designed to provide an intuitive interface for navigating, copying, moving, and deleting files and directories.